University of Botswana History Department

 The History Department Web-site:

-I maintain the History Department's
+I created and until now have maintained the History Department's

-Web-site.
+web-site.
 Any comments or suggestions, either on the content or on

 the technical side, will be gratefully received.